kmorning/katacoda-scenarios/kube-localstorage-zfs/step1.md

 `zpool create zfspool0 /dev/vda2`{{execute HOST2}}

-You list and view the status of the newly create pool with:
+You can list and view the status of the newly create pool with:

 `zpool list`{{execute HOST1}}